Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Note
 -----------------
-If you no nothing about coding, I suggest you contact me via Discord Xeift#1230, I can create customize bot for your project for free. this repl is not finish yet.if you want to try, you can invite the bot to your test server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands)
+If you no nothing about coding, I suggest you contact me via Discord Xeift#1230, I can create customize bot for your project for free.
+Or, you can just simply invite the bot to your server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands)

+//this repl is not finish yet.if you want to try, you can invite the bot to your test server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands)

 Requirements
 -----------------